A Sparse Beta Regression Model for Network Analysis: Simulation

 \subsection{S\texorpdfstring{$\beta$}{Beta}RM: Sparse \texorpdfstring{$\beta$}{beta}-regression model}

-In this section we illustrate the finite sample performance of our penalized likelihood estimator with an extensive set of Monte Carlo simulations.
-We only show results for \sbmc and the estimator (\ref{Eq: Penalized llhd with covariates}), as where applicable the results in the case without covariates are very similar.
-We check both the $\ell_1$-convergence of our parameter estimates to the true parameter, as well as the asymptotic normality of $\hat \gamma$ by documenting the empirical coverage of $95\%$ confidence intervals.
+We illustrate the finite sample performance of our penalized likelihood estimator with an extensive set of Monte Carlo simulations.
+We only show results for \sbmc with the estimator defined in (\ref{eq:l1pl}), as where applicable the results in the case without covariates are very similar.
+We check both the $\ell_1$-convergence of our parameter estimates to the true parameter, {as well as the asymptotic normality of $\hat \gamma$ and $\hat{b}$} by documenting the empirical coverage of $95\%$ confidence intervals.

 Since our estimation involves the choice of a tuning parameter, we explored the use of the Bayesian Information Criterion (BIC) for model selection as well as a heuristic based on the theory developed in the previous sections to specify its value.
 While the former criterion is purely data-driven, the use of the latter is to ensure that our theoretical results are about right in terms of the rates.
-To make the dependence of our estimator \eqref{Eq: Penalized llhd with covariates} on the penalty parameter explicit, we denote the solution of \eqref{Eq: Penalized llhd with covariates} when using penalty $\lambda$ by $\hat{ \theta}(\lambda) = (\hat \beta(\lambda)^T, \hat \mu (\lambda), \hat \gamma (\lambda)^T)^T$ and write $s(\lambda) = \vert \{ i : \hat \beta_i (\lambda)\} > 0 \vert$ for its sparsity.
+To make the dependence of our estimator (\ref{eq:l1pl}) on the penalty parameter explicit, we denote the solution of (\ref{eq:l1pl}) when using penalty $\lambda$ by $\hat{ \theta}(\lambda) = (\hat \beta(\lambda)^T, \hat \mu (\lambda), \hat \gamma (\lambda)^T)^T$ and write $s(\lambda) = \vert \{ i : \hat \beta_i (\lambda)\} > 0 \vert$ for its sparsity.
 The value of the BIC at $\lambda$ is given by